The Movie Mandy's Beginning Middle and Ending Decoded - or how the key to understanding Mandy by understanding Jungian psychology. IMDB

 But even so, you should really watch this movie before you jump in here.
 But beware, this movie isn’t for anyone.
 The violence here is an eleven on the official Tarantino-Richter-ScaleTM.
 (Which isn’t a thing, but I think we should make it a thing… starting today.)
 Just violence on top of violence.
 It’s a violence marinade.
 Blood poured out on top of blood.
 Pain laid out on top of pain.
 And yet, despite of its putrefying goriness, it is unreal.
 (Which begins to hint, just barely, at the very first layer below the surface.)
 So yeah, this movie really should come with like 19 different trigger warnings.
 It’s unreal.
 Here, watch this and you’ll get a feel for what I’m talking about.

 Hahahaha… I just saw this comment in the thread for this trailer, “When Nicolas Cage is the sanest person in a movie, you know it’s going to get interesting.”
 Too true.
 So yeah, please don’t walk into this movie because I told you to.
-Alright?
-But, if you’ve seen it already, or you don’t tilt when ginormous quantities of blood and severed limbs are thrown your way, then great!
-Have at it!
-Let’s away, shall we?
+Haven’t watched it yet, and want to?
+You can watch it right here:

 The opening third of the movie sets the stage for Red Miller’s (Nicolas Cage who’s greatest film (which could be the greatest movie of all time) definitely was Raising Arizona, and no, we aren’t discussing this.
 This is fact.) relationship with Mandy Bloom (Andrea Riseborough, Birdman, Oblivion, etc.) and the perfectness of their love.
 There is one scene when Mandy walks out from the water, and we begin to get a hint that there might be something else going on here.
 Why?
 Did you see how the camera dropped into slow motion as she walked out of the lake to stand close to the fire?
 It’s almost as if Panos Cosmatos, and his cinematographer, Benjamin Loeb, are highlighting Mandy’s god-ness.
 She is from the land of the nymphs, the land of water and of fire.
 She is not of this world.
 That Mandy is a perfection that this world doesn’t deserve.
 And Red’s love for this woman is the only perfect emotion this world has ever experienced.
 It’s obviously a budding relationship.
 They aren’t married (thus the different last names), and they’ve only recently started connecting and hanging out.
 Mandy gives Red a reprieve from the chaotic daily routine of his lumberjack life.
 You tracking with me so far?